 Q. How does the evolution of playground safety relate to SRP?

-A. As a manufacturer, we must stay up to date with all safety requirements to ensure our designs and components are compliant.
+A. As a play structure manufacturer, we must stay up to date with all safety requirements to ensure our designs and components are compliant.
 Engineering is constantly working to stay on top of changes to equipment, whether related to safety or simply ordinary production issues.
-All changes products must be documented.
-We want to make sure the equipment produced by Superior Recreational Products are the best they can be.
+All product changes must be documented.
+We want to make sure the equipment produced by Superior Recreational Products are the best and safest they can be.

-Q. Where do you see the future of playground safety heading?
+Q. Where do you see the future of play area safety heading?

 A. In my 19-year experience in the playground industry, I’ve participated in many changes and improvements of ASTM standards.
 ASTM has worked very hard to harmonize our standard with CPSC, CSA Z-614.
 With the inclusion of playground safety standards, I believe the future is bright for children, and I only see it getting brighter.